KyleVaughn/UM2/include/um2/geometry/README.txt

 polynomial edges.
 Hence, we use the polytope as a useful abstraction which is specialized via template parameters to triangles, line segments, etc. A K-dimensional polytope, of polynomial order P, represented by the connectivity of its vertices.
-These N vertices are D-dimensional points of type F.
+These N vertices are D-dimensional points.

 See https://en.wikipedia.org/wiki/Polytope for help with terminology.
 See "The Visualization Toolkit: An Object-Oriented Approach to 3D Graphics, 4th